-Start with a completed Ian Knot; ideally, you'll still be hanging onto the loops.
+Begin with a completed Ian Knot.
+Ideally, you'll still be hanging onto the loops.
 Make sure you have fairly long loops to work with.

-Repeat steps (2) and (3) of the regular Ian Knot to rotate the loops and cross them over each other.
-The main difference is that there are no loose ends to which you must pay attention; the loops can be crossed any way you want.
+Repeat steps (3) and (4) of the regular Ian Knot to rotate the loops and cross them over each other.
+The main difference is that there are no loose ends to which you must pay attention – the loops can be crossed any way you want.

 Start to feed one side of each loop through the opposite loop.
-Again, as neither end is loose, it doesn't really matter which side you choose, though obviously it's easiest to repeat the exact same movement as used in the regular Ian Knot.
+Again, as neither end is loose, it doesn't really matter which side you choose – although obviously it's easiest to repeat the exact same movement as used in the regular Ian Knot.

 Once each hand has a hold of the other side's loop and has let go of its own, pull tight to complete the knot.
 If done correctly, the second knot will work its way downwards to end up on top of the first knot.

-The finished knot is quite bulky, which is helpful for consuming excess shoelace to keep the ends from dragging.
+The finished Double Ian Shoelace Knot is quite bulky, which is helpful for consuming excess shoelace to keep the ends from dragging.

 Rate This Shoelace Knot